adtzlr/felupe-paper/paper/paper.md

 ![Final logarithmic strain distribution of the deformed hyperelastic solid body at $l/L=2$.
 The undeformed configuration is shown in transparent grey.\label{fig:strain}](strain.png){height="50mm"}

 Any other hyperelastic material model formulation may be used instead of the Neo-Hookean material model given above, most easily by its strain energy density function.
-The strain energy density function of the Mooney-Rivlin material model formulation, as given in \autoref{eq:mooney-rivlin}, is implemented by a hyperelastic material class in FElupe.
+The strain energy density function of the Mooney-Rivlin material model formulation, as given in \autoref{eq:mooney-rivlin}, is implemented by a hyperelastic material class in FElupe with the help of `tensortrax` (bundled with FElupe).

 \begin{equation}
     \label{eq:mooney-rivlin}